Longitudinal Lesion Inpainting in Brain MRI via 3D Region Aware Diffusion: Experiments and Results

-\textbf{Dataset, Experimental Setup and Baseline Models} To evaluate the effectiveness of our proposed framework, we compare several architectural configurations and inference strategies, as outlined below.
-The MRI sequence used for all models consisted of T1-weighted images from both timepoints, which were co-registered to a common space to maintain anatomical consistency.
-Ground truth data was generated by transplanting lesion masks from an external cohort onto the test scans.
-This synthesis was constrained to the brain mask, ensuring that artificial lesions were placed exclusively in valid tissue regions while avoiding CSF and existing pathology.
+To evaluate the effectiveness of our proposed framework, we compare several architectural configurations and inference strategies, as outlined below.
+The MRI sequence used for all models consisted of T1-weighted (T1w) images from both timepoints, which were linearly co-registered to a common space to maintain anatomical consistency.
+Ground truth data were generated by transplanting lesion masks from an external cohort onto the test scans.
+This synthesis was constrained to the brain mask, ensuring that artificial lesions were placed exclusively in valid tissue regions while avoiding cerebrospinal fluid (CSF) and existing pathology.